Iguanas can make extraordinary pets but they are not for everyone.

 If you notice certain signs like diarrhoea, colour change, blank staring, lethargy, or excessive drinking, then you need to get your Iguana to a vet.

 Iguanas can also be a carrier of Salmonella.
-Be sure to wash your hands thoroughly after handling to avoid a potential exposure.
+Be sure to wash your hands thoroughly after handling to avoid potential exposure.

 Nails should also be trimmed regularly by someone with experience.

 If you are still considering owning an iguana it is important that you continue reading and learning about this extraordinary reptile.

 There is always new information that can assist you in maintaining a healthy and loving pet.
 Iguanas can live to be 20 years old so your dedication to this reptile is rather long.